cocos/cocos-docs/en/getting-started/first-game-2d/index.md

 }
 ```

-> **Note**：The TypeScript and Cocos Creator both have a Animation class, please make sure the `Animation` is included in the code line `import { ... } from "cc" `.
-Otherwise, the code will use the `Animation` from TypeScript, unpredictable errors may occur.
+> **Note**：The TypeScript and Cocos Creator both have an Animation class, please make sure the `Animation` is included in the code line `import { ... } from "cc" `.
+Otherwise, the code will use the `Animation` from TypeScript, and unpredictable errors may occur.

 Here we added a property named `BodyAnim` and added `@property` above it.
 This syntax is called: [Decorator](../../scripting/decorator.md).
-The `@property` decorator allows the editor to be aware of the type of `BodyAnim` and display the exported properties of Animation component on the Inspector panel.
+The `@property` decorator allows the editor to be aware of the type of `BodyAnim` and display the exported properties of the Animation component on the Inspector panel.

 To make sure there is a code line in your PlayerController file as below, or the code will fail to compile.